 It is important to learn to tie your horse safely.
 When you tie your horse, you should either use quick release snaps or a quick release knot.
 With a quick release knot, you will be able to free your horse from wherever it is tied should it become anxious and struggle against the rope.
 This is a much safer way of tying a horse than with a knot that is tough to come undone.

 To tie a quick release knot, you need a soft lead rope.
 Webbing or leather leads that are flat are not suitable for tying.
 Ideally, you will use a round synthetic or cotton rope.

 There are a few different ways to tie a quick release knot.
 This is just one method.
-Whatever method you use, be sure that the knot will not bind... itself if pulled tight from the snap end of the rope.
-This won't be safe, as the knot won't release as intended.
+Whatever method you use, be sure that the knot will not bind itself if pulled tight from the snap end of the rope.
+This will not be safe, as the knot will not release as intended.

-To start, loop the rope around a post, through a ring, or loop of bale twine - wherever you are tying.
+To start, loop the rope around a post, through a ring, or loop of bale twine.
 The loose end is being held in the right hand, and the snap end is being held in the left.

-Next, cross the rope back over the top of the ‘snap end’ of your rope, and pull a loop up through the resulting circle.
-Don't tighten any of the loops yet.
+Next, cross the rope back over the top of the snap end of your rope, and pull a loop up through the resulting circle.
+Do not tighten any of the loops yet.
 That will make it hard to complete the knot.
-The final tightening will be at the finish.Continue to 4 of 5 below.
+The final tightening will be at the end.

 Be sure you're not tying your horse too short or too long.
 Then pull the rope tight against the post, ring, or twine.